-6. Using the spiral cement tool in a clockwise direction, apply Chemical Vulcanizing Fluid #760 or Heavy Duty Blue Vulcanizing Fluid #775 into the injury 3 to 5 times.
+6. Using the spiral cement tool in a clockwise direction, apply MOR Chemical Vulcanizing Fluid (760MOR) into the injury, from the inside of the tire casing, 3 to 5 times.

 7. Remove the protective poly from the stem.
+Avoid touching the black cushion gum wrapping the stem.

-8. Apply a small amount of Chemical Vulcanizing Fluid to the black tapered portion of the stem.
+8. Apply a small amount of Chemical Vulcanizing Fluid to the black tapered portion of the stem, just below the wire lead.